sphamba/smear-cursor.nvim/README.md

   - No smear when buffer is duplicated
   - No smear outside buffer (further than the last line)
   - No smear through wrapped lines

+# Contributing

+Please feel free to open an issue or a pull request if you have any suggestions or improvements!
+This project uses [pre-commit](https://pre-commit.com/) hooks to ensure code quality (with [StyLua](https://github.com/JohnnyMorganz/StyLua)) and meaningful commit messages (following [Conventional Commits](https://www.conventionalcommits.org/))

+## Requirements

+- Neovim >= 0.10.2
+- Make
+- pre-commit (`pip install pre-commit`)

+## Setup

+1. Clone the repository
+2. Run `make install` to install the pre-commit hooks